Maloney Again Votes to Impeach President | The Highlands Current

 The Philipstown Democratic Committee also issued a statement on Tuesday.
 “We know how it feels to be disappointed in the outcome of a contest,” it said.
 “Losing — from rec soccer to politics — is part of the deal.
 Last week in Washington we saw the very worst of what can happen when a leader refuses to accept that deal…

-On Tuesday (Jan.
-12), Sandy Galef and Jonathan Jacobson, members of the state Assembly whose districts includes Philipstown and Beacon, respectively, were among the 75 Democratic lawmakers who signed a letter addressed to the leaders of the U.S. House and Senate calling for the president to be removed from office.
+Also on Tuesday, Sandy Galef and Jonathan Jacobson, members of the state Assembly whose districts include Philipstown and Beacon, respectively, were among 75 Democratic lawmakers who signed a letter to U.S. House and Senate leaders calling for the president to be removed from office.
 “President Trump’s actions and words knowingly helped incite this attempted coup and the extraordinary acts of domestic terrorism we witnessed,” it said.

 “Some Republican officials in Dutchess have denounced the violence at the Capitol but none has so far, to my knowledge, acknowledged that president-elect Joe Biden won the election fairly,” Edwards said.